Antarctica Last Minute Cruise Deals (2024): Last Minute Cruises to Antarctica - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular Antarctica cruises often sail to Montevideo, Buenos Aires, Stanley, Ushuaia (Tierra del Fuego) and Punta Arenas during their cruise itinerary.
-Antarctica cruises could leave from Buenos Aires.
-Most commonly, Antarctica cruises sail for 15+ Days days.
+Popular Antarctica cruises often sail to Buenos Aires, Ushuaia (Tierra del Fuego) and Christchurch during their cruise itinerary.
+Antarctica cruises could leave from Ushuaia.
+Most commonly, Antarctica cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.